finn/plack-handbook/en/11_using_plack_builder.md

 ## Day 11: Using Plack::Builder

 [Yesterday](http://advent.plackperl.org/2009/12/day-10-using-plack-middleware.html) we saw how to enable Plack middleware components in a .psgi file using the `wrap` method.
-But the the technique of loading the middle ware with `use` and then wrapping the `$app` with `wrap` is tedious and not very intuitive.
-So we have a DSL (Domain Specific Language) called Plack::Builder to make it much easier.
+But the the technique of loading the middleware with `use` and then wrapping the `$app` with `wrap` is tedious and not very intuitive.
+So we have a DSL (domain specific language) called Plack::Builder to make it much easier.

 ### Using Plack::Builder